BloomTech-Labs/human-rights-first-police-be-a/README.md

 - There is currently no way for an admin to send a Tweet to get more information about an incident from a user.
 - The idea we had was to give the admin the ability to create a tweet with the link to a pre-populated form that can either update the database with the needed information or store responses from the the users in a new table for the admin to look at when updating the incident.
 This will send the incident back to the admin dashboard as pending, where the incident can then be updated by the admin.
 This idea can be changed to whatever implementation you see fit.
 - Further validation to increase security of the database against possible attacks.
+- The heroku server is set up to deploy automatically upon updating `main`, however, this doesn't actually work.
+Maybe check it out. `Workaround is to deploy manually`

 ## Tech Stack